 - anaphylaxis, a life-threatening emergency involving wheezing and trouble breathing

 Anaphylactic reactions to coconut and coconut oil are very rare.

 Contact reactions are also called contact dermatitis.
 They usually result in more mild symptoms, such as a skin rash or blistering on the skin.
 Contact dermatitis cases are more common with products that touch the skin and contain coconut oil, such as lotion or beauty aids.

 Coconut oil allergies are rare, and the coconut protein is unique.
 This uniqueness limits cases of cross allergies, which occur when someone with an existing allergy has an allergic reaction to other foods with similar proteins.
 For example, people with peanut allergies might also experience allergy symptoms if they eat soy products.
-However, there have been a few cases of children with tree nut allergies later developing coconut allergies.
+However, there have been a

 Coconut can be hidden in certain products, so if you or your child has a coconut allergy, you will need to read labels to make sure the food you are purchasing or eating does not contain coconut oil.

 - infant formula

 Coconut oil is also a common ingredient in many cosmetics.
 Check the labels of cosmetics before you buy them.